Ilario Bandini: Transformation and decline

 In 1965, a version of the 1000P (unusually, Belgian racing yellow) gave Benelli a win at the Predappio hillclimb and the first Castione Baratti (Parma) then runs Paganelli with the Trento-Bondone Cesana and Sestriere.
 Cecchini with a front-engined 1000 ran close second to Predappio and retired at the Mugello road circuit.
-Benelli came fifth in the Shell Trophy at Vallelunga (Bandini himself eighth), retired in the Targa Florio, took third at Vergato Cereglio, and above all keeps Bandini in the limelight with a fourth and valid proof for world title on the Mugello road course.
+Benelli came fifth in the Shell Trophy at Vallelunga (Bandini himself eighth), retired in the Targa Florio, took third at Vergato Cereglio, and kept Bandini in the limelight with a fourth and valid proof for world title on the Mugello road course.

-Despite engines enlarged to 850 cc, and remaining unbeaten from 1961 until 1963 in SCCA's South-West Division championship (led by Hugh Grammar and T. Hotchkiss, who in latter years won in F. Junior at Sebring), in the mid-1960s, production for the United States was stopped for lack of adequate funding, radical changes of regulations, unfunded riscuotibili, and competition from large manufacturers.
-Many Italian manufacturers were in crisis, and Bandini made front dedicated exclusively to producing prototypes intended mainly as privateers for Italian "gentleman drivers" who mainly run hillclimbs (a throwback to the 1930s, in an era of increasing costs, professionalism, and specialisation).
+Despite engines enlarged to 850 cc, and remaining unbeaten from 1961 until 1963 in SCCA's South-West Division championship, in the mid-1960s, production for the United States was stopped for lack of adequate funding, radical changes of regulations, unfunded riscuotibili, and competition from large manufacturers.
+Many Italian manufacturers were in crisis, and Bandini started to produce prototypes intended mainly as privateers for Italian "gentleman drivers" who mainly ran hillclimbs.
 There was no wavering in continual improvement on the technical side, so in 1966, a new mid-engined Bandini 1000 appeared.
-A barchetta with new, pleasant lines and Colotti gearbox, the position of the updated one litre engine representing the biggest change.
-This car persisted into the mid-seventies, when it was donated by Bandini to the town of Forli, which still holds it.
+A barchetta with new lines and Colotti gearbox, the position of the updated one litre engine representing the biggest change.
+This car was produced into the mid-seventies, when it was donated by Bandini to the town of Forli, which still holds it.

 Engine and gearbox of the mid-engined 1000.

-In 1968, at the Turin Exhibition of Sports Cars, the new Berlinetta Saloncino was presented.
+In 1968, at the Turin Exhibition of Sports Cars, the new Bandini saloncino was presented.
 It proved unsuccessful at Mugello the same year, came out in street trim and later was further amended slightly in front of the body.

-A new 1000V sports prototype was born in 1970 with the unusual solution to the carburetors at the centre of the head in an upright position.
+A new 1000V sports prototype was born in 1970 with the solution to the carburetors at the centre of the head in an upright position.
 After two years, the 1000SP introduced Bandini's first aerodynamic element, a rear wing.